Stage program

 Networking in a relaxed atmosphere.
 Participants can socialize and get in the mood for the political evening.

-Welcome to Decarbon Days – Europe’s first Net Zero Valley initiative.
+“Welcome to Decarbon Days – Europe’s first Net Zero Valley initiative.”
 Dr. Nora Baum introduces the event and welcomes Dr. Christian Ehler – Brandenburg’s MEP and host of the evening – to the stage.
 Both will open the evening with an interesting conversation.
 Dr. Christian Ehler is the driving force behind the concept of Net Zero Valleys as European regions of advantage.
 To kick off the Decarbon Days, he will report on the current progress made by both the region and the EU in this project.

-How Lusatia can strengthen the innovative power of Germany and the EU as a Net Zero Valley The BMWK is coordinating the initiatives of all federal states on the Net Zero Industry Act and the possible designation of Net Zero Valleys in a federal-state exchange programme.
-Dr Beate Baron is the head of the industrial policy department at the BMWK – the fully qualified lawyer has been working for the Federal Ministry for Economic Affairs and Energy since 2010, has already worked as its press spokesperson and has excellent insights into the work of the EU thanks to a posting abroad at the European Commission in Brussels.
+The BMWK is coordinating the initiatives of all federal states on the Net Zero Industry Act and the possible designation of Net Zero Valleys in a federal-state exchange.
+Dr. Beate Baron is the head of the industrial policy department at the BMWK – the fully qualified lawyer has been working for the Federal Ministry of Economics since 2010, has already worked as its press spokesperson and has excellent insights into the work of the EU thanks to a posting abroad at the European Commission in Brussels.

-How can regions contribute to the competitiveness and de-bureaucratization of the EU?
+How can Net Zero Valleys as industrial regions of the future contribute to competitiveness and the reduction of bureaucracy in Germany and the EU?
 Representatives from politics and business will discuss how the bottom-up process on its way to the Net Zero Valley Lusatia can be shaped into a successful blueprint for other regions in the EU through cooperation between the stakeholders.

 Conversations, drinks and modern classical music by “Tobi Plays Piano”.
 At the end of the stage program, participants will have time to reflect on what they have heard.
 There will also be an opportunity to exchange ideas with the speakers.